Earth is a wonderful place. These are some of the most beautiful places in the world that you won’t believe actually exist.

 See Related: The Ultimate Mexico City Itinerary

 Contribution by Fun Fitness Family

 Negril is a small heavenly beach resort town located on the western coast of the Caribbean island of Jamaica.
 It is about a 75-minute drive from Sangster International Airport in Montego Bay.
 Even though it is one of the furthest areas of Jamaica to get to, it is totally worth it!

-It affords the picture-perfect Caribbean views that we dream about with white sand beachfronts, crystal clear water, and tons of swaying palm trees.
-Our favorite adults only resort is Couples Negril.
+It affords the picture-perfect Caribbean views that we dream about with white sand beachfront, crystal clear water, and tons of swaying palm trees.
+Our favorite adults-only resort is Couples Negril.
 It is the perfect escape from life’s daily stresses.

 It has just 234 guest rooms set across 18 tropical acres so you have plenty of space to enjoy the resort without dealing with crowds.
 Set on picturesque Bloody Bay, this stunning all-inclusive property has something for everyone!